UPHL-BioNGS/Grandeur/README.md

 ## Suggested inputs

-Although not required, [@erinyoung](https://github.com/erinyoung) suggests changing `params.outgroup` when creating a phylogenetic tree with iqtree2.
+Although not required, [@erinyoung](https://github.com/erinyoung) suggests changing `params.iqtree2_outgroup` when creating a phylogenetic tree with iqtree2.
 For a file with a name like 'GCF_000006765.1_ASM676v1_genomic.gff', the outgroup would be 'GCF_000006765.1_ASM676v1_genomic'.

 Example lines for a config file:
 ```
-params.outgroup = 'GCF_000006765.1_ASM676v1_genomic'
+iqtree2_outgroup = 'GCF_000006765.1_ASM676v1_genomic'
 ```

 ## Examples of command line usage
 Phew!
 With all of that out of the way, what does it look like on the command line?

 ```
-# vanilla
+# vanilla (uses refseq 77 with mash, downloads genomes from NCBI)
-nextflow run UPHL-BioNGS/Grandeur -profile singularity

-# specifying directory with reads
-nextflow run UPHL-BioNGS/Grandeur -profile singularity --reads <path to reads>
+nextflow run UPHL-BioNGS/Grandeur -profile singularity --read <path to reads>
-nextflow run UPHL-BioNGS/Grandeur -profile singularity --reads reads

-# running on reads and fasta files
+# without downloading genomes from NCBI (uses refseq 77 with mash)
-nextflow run UPHL-BioNGS/Grandeur -profile singularity --reads reads --fastas fastas
+nextflow run UPHL-BioNGS/Grandeur -profile singularity --read reads --current_datasets false

-# running on a collection of fastq files that will be placed in a phylogenetic tree
-nextflow run UPHL-BioNGS/Grandeur -profile singularity,msa --reads reads --outgroup outgroup

-# running on a collection of fastq files AND fasta files that will be placed in a phylogenetic tree
+# running on a collection of fastq files and fasta files that will be placed in a phylogenetic tree
+# (will download genomes from NCBI and add the FastANI top hit to tree building)
-nextflow run UPHL-BioNGS/Grandeur -profile singularity,msa --reads reads --fastas fastas --outgroup outgroup
+nextflow run UPHL-BioNGS/Grandeur -profile singularity,msa --reads reads --fastas fastas

 # only wanting to create a tree for some fastas
-nextflow run UPHL-BioNGS/Grandeur -profile singularity,msa,extras_off --fasta fastas --outgroup outgroup

-# only wanting to create a tree for some fastas with a different outdir
-nextflow run UPHL-BioNGS/Grandeur -profile singularity,msa,extras_off --fasta fastas --outgroup outgroup --outdir attempt2
+nextflow run UPHL-BioNGS/Grandeur -profile singularity,just_msa --fasta fastas --iqtree2_outgroup outgroup
 ```

 # Visualizing the tree